Love a yummy Pillsbury Crescent Roll Recipe? Try these out also . . .

 - ½ cup red raspberry preserves (Could substitute with Strawberry, but I like them much better with raspberry if you have it on hand)

-- Press crescent rolls into eight large rectangles (four per package of crescent rolls).
+- Press crescent rolls into eight large rectangles (four sheets per each package of crescent rolls).
+Press on perforations to seal.

-- Melt butter and honey in microwave for 30 seconds, brush over rolls, reserving a small amount to use later.
+- Mix melted butter and honey, then brush over rolls, reserving a small amount of honey butter to use later.

-- Finally layer with jam and one more sheet of crescent rolls.
+- Layer with last sheet of sheet of crescent rolls.

 - Brush crescent rolls with remaining honey butter, pop in oven for another 10-15 minutes, until crust is browned and cheese melted.